Franco T.,

 The average mid-sized company wastes 30% of its SaaS budget.
 Not out of malice, but because no one has a clear overview.
 Ghost users, incorrect tiers, duplicate tools.
 The problem is not a money problem.
 It is a visibility problem.

-The scene that is currently happening in your company
+The scenario currently unfolding in your company

 (Yes.
 But it doesn’t have to.)